MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 5. Set the nPTE permissions of the original target page to rw-only in **"primary"** (so that we can trap on executes)
 6. Create an MDL to lock the target page's virtual address to the guest physical address and, consequently, the host physical address. *If the hooked page is paged out, then your NPT hook will redirect execution on some unknown memory page!!!*

-One problem was caused by Windows' KVA shadowing feature, which created two page directories for each process: Usermode dirbase and kernel dirbase.
+One problem was caused by Windows' KVA shadowing feature, which created two CR3 contexts for each process: Usermode dirbase and kernel dirbase.
 Invoking SetNptHook() from usermode caused the 1st step listed above to crash, because the VMCB would store the usermode dirbase, where AetherVisor's code wasn't even mapped.

 Any process interfacing with AetherVisor must run as administrator to prevent this crash!